aditosoftware/repository-jarsign-maven-plugin/README.md

 Overview
 --------
-This plugin tries to speed up jar signing especially when used together with tsa timestamping by a remote server.
+This plugin speeds up jar signing especially when used together with tsa time stamping by a remote server.
-To solve the problems jars are signed in local repository and not in the target folder thus each jar is signed only once and the next time the signature is reused.
+To solve this problem signed jars are cached in local repository.
+This way each jar that hasn't changed is signed only once and the next time the signature is reused.

 Common usage
 ------------